SleepySML/science-analyzer/README.md

 # Science Analyzer Backend

-A Node.js backend service that fetches the latest articles from top science journals across different scientific areas.
+A Node.js backend service that fetches the latest articles from top science journals, filters them by database content, and stores full article text in SQLite database.

 ## Features

 - Fetches articles from top 3 journals in each scientific area
+- **SQLite Database Integration**: Stores articles with full content in local database
+- **Smart Filtering**: Only processes articles that are not already in the database
+- **Full Article Content**: Extracts and stores article text without HTML tags
+- **Database Access**: Compatible with DBeaver for database management
 - Supports 7 scientific areas: General Science, Physics, Biology, Chemistry, Medicine, Engineering, and Environmental Science
 - Built-in caching to reduce API calls and improve performance
 - RESTful API endpoints for easy integration
+- **Full-text Search**: Search articles by title, content, or description
 - Journal status monitoring
 - Error handling and logging